 In 2015, around 7100 people lost their precious lives in head-on collisions, says the head on collision fatality rate of Insurance Institute for Highway Safety .
 This was nearly 54% of all crashes.
 All these statistics prove that we should be extra cautious to avoid getting into a catastrophic accident. we can list as many distractions that may cause a collision.

 Head on collisions are often catastrophic and rural trunk roads with a single lane in either direction are amongst the most dangerous routes…. https://t.co/WQcLZ2sCg2

 — WorldHighwaysMike (@OldRidgeback) September 20, 2022

 Causes of Head-On Crashes

+What is the most common cause of collision?
 As we have come across in our earlier blogs, all motor vehicle accidents result from either human errors or poor weather conditions.
 Let’s plunge into the details of factors detrimental enough to cause head-on collisions.

 - Human errors

 “To err is human…” clearly depict human nature, which is reckless in spawning traumatic accidents.
 Almost all collisions are due to human errors.